cs3org/OCM-API/README.md

 * Sending Party's identifier
 * Receiving Party's identifier
 * Receiving Server FQDN
-* OPTIONAL: Name
+* OPTIONAL: Share Name
-* OPTIONAL: Permissions
+* OPTIONAL: Share Permissions

 The next step is for the Sending Server to additionally discover:
 * if the Receiving Server is trusted